Rock and Roll Hall of Fame

 Address: 1 Key Plaza, 751 Erieside Avenue

-Opening times: Daily 10am-5:30pm; in summer (Memorial Day to Labor Day) open until 9pm on Wednesdays and Saturdays.
+Opening times: Daily 10am-5:30pm, until 9pm on Wednesdays; in summer (Memorial Day to Labor Day) open until 9pm Saturdays.

 Admission: $22 adults, $13 children aged 9-12.
 Concessions available.